StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 print(AlertService.osVersion)
 ```

-If you are going to perform a check on the version of the app that the user is running, or the version of iOS that they have installed, you will need to create two more static properties in your AppService

 ### Update the Message struct

 #### Version Checking

 Next, you need to update the *Message* struct so that it can decode the json if any of these two properties have corresponding values from the key value pairs that we might provide.

-Since we may not care about these to properties, you can make them optional, but you might also want to check for more than one app version or os version, so you need to make the two properties optional and be an optional array of String representing the possible versions to check against.
+Since we may not care about these two properties, you can make them optional, but you might also want to check for more than one app version or os version, so you need to make the two properties optional and be an optional array of String representing the possible versions to check against.

 I would recommend you use a plural for both to signify that your properties are arrays.